CMarquetand/swarc-material/arc42/arc42-template-EN.md

 ![Sequence diagram of image upload](images/Upload_seq.png)

-- The User API acts as a gatekeeper to ensure the user is valid

 ## User edits an image with Pixlr and uploads it

 ![Sequence diagram of profile update](images/Pixlr_seq.png)

-- The User API acts as a gatekeeper to ensure the user is valid and has a subscription

 <div style="page-break-after: always;"></div>